Manta-Network/docs/docs/manta/Intro.md

 ### Manta token:

 Manta token, namely $MANTA, is the first deflationary utility token where rebate rewards, redemption, and token burns are generated from actual privacy-preserving network usage and growth in DeFi.
 The total amount of $MANTA tokens is 10,000,000,000.
 Its main source of income is the fee collected from users for minting private coins, redeeming base coins from private coins (0.1%), and the private coin payment fee and exchange fee between different private coins (0.3% — variable).
 These continuous incomes will bring $MANTA tokens a discount value, redemption value, governance value, and extended value.
-The coming article will explain these values ​​specifically.

 ### Conclusion and prospects: